sjspielman/UTbiocomputing2015/install.md

 You should be good to go!

-If any of these steps give you trouble, please contact me via e-mail.

 ##Windows

-Both of your instructors use Ubuntu, and we highly recommend switching to a UNIX or Linux system.
-Installing a Linux partition on your computer is completely free, and we'd be happy to help, and we included instructions in the e-mail.
-If you're not prepared for that investment, see the below instructions.

-Windows users also need a plain text editor for reading and editing code.
-I'd use Notepad++: http://notepad-plus-plus.org/download/v6.4.3.html
+Windows users need a plain text editor for reading and editing code.
+We recommend using Notepad++: http://notepad-plus-plus.org/download/v6.4.3.html

-Windows doesn't natively have the same terminal functionality of Mac or Linux, so we'll have to install it.
+Windows doesn't natively have the same terminal functionality of Mac or Linux, so you'll have to install it.
 Download and install git-bash from this site:

 https://openhatch.org/missions/windows-setup/install-git-bash